 - What's the difference between search and execution regarding business models? - What is a business model versus a business plan? - What is the Business Model Canvas? - What are the 9 components of the Business Model Canvas? - What is a hypothesis in this context? - What do we mean by "experiments"? - What is Customer Development? - What are the key tenets of Customer Development?

-Prepare a Presentation for January 8th Class Business Model
+Prepare an Update for June 8th Class - Business Model